Explore Courses

 Below is a table highlighting common errors and how to fix them:

-Ignoring credit weightage Some subjects carry more credit hours and have a higher impact on SGPA.
-Multiply grade points by course credits before adding them to the total.
+Ignoring credit weightage Subjects with more credits impact on SGPA.
+Multiply grade points by course credits before summing them.

-Misplacing credit hours in the formula Using total subjects instead of total credits leads to incorrect SGPA.
-Use the correct formula: SGPA = (Σ(Grade Points × Credits)) ÷ (Σ Credits).
+Misplacing credit hours in the formula Using total subjects instead of total credits skews results.
+Use: SGPA = (Σ Grade Points × Credits) ÷ (Σ Credits).

 How SGPA Affects Scholarships, Admissions & Job Applications